pqabelian/abelian-community-website/docs/guide/qday-testnet/qday-staking.md

 In the VeQDay section, you can perform the following operations:
 ![Qday Staking Page VeQDay](/qday-testnet/dapp/qday-staking-veqday.png)

-- **Authorization**: Here, you need to authorize the system to use your QDAY for staking.
+- **Authorization (授权)**: Here, you need to authorize the system to use your QDAY for staking.
-- **QDay Staking**: Select the amount of QDAY you wish to stake, enter it, and confirm the staking operation.
+- **QDay Staking (QDay质押)**: Select the amount of QDAY you wish to stake, enter it, and confirm the staking operation.
-- **Unstake**: If you need to unstake QDAY, enter the amount you wish to unstake and confirm the operation.
+- **Unstake (解除质押)**: If you need to unstake QDAY, enter the amount you wish to unstake and confirm the operation.
-- **Exchange for VeQday**: This option allows you to exchange QDAY for veQday.
+- **Exchange VeQday (兑换VeQday)**: This option allows you to exchange QDAY for veQday.
 Follow the system prompts to complete the operation.

 ### 3. WAbel

 In the WAbel section, you can view and manage your wAbel:

-- **Amount**: The amount of wAbel you are operating with.
+- **Amount (金额)**: The amount of wAbel you are operating with.
-- **Maturity Date**: Displays the maturity date of wAbel.
+- **Maturity Date (到期日期)**: Displays the maturity date of wAbel.
 If there is no data, it means you currently have no valid wAbel records.

 ## Qday Staking Operation Examples